Image palette extractor

 Can I use the extracted palette directly in a design system?

 Yes.
-The demo palette control fills the preview with a sample image so you can test 5, 7, and 9 swatch extraction before uploading your own image.
+The default image control fills the preview with a sample image so you can test focus modes, sorting, quality, and swatch counts before uploading your own image.